Grants Awarded in 2025

 Waterbury Black Giving Circle

-- Black Boarders of Connecticut was awarded a $5,000 grant in support of the Mom’s on the Mountain program, which will engage female guardians in joining youth participants to foster physical wellness, family bonding, and increased representation on the slopes.
+- Black Boarders of Connecticut: Mom’s on the Mountain – $5,000 in support of engaging female guardians in joining youth participants to foster physical wellness, family bonding, and increased representation on the slopes.

-- Lady of Love was awarded a $5,000 grant for daily living essentials for families in need, such as hygiene products, seasonal clothing, and other personal care items.
+- Lady of Love – $5,000 for daily living essentials for families in need, such as hygiene products, seasonal clothing, and other personal care items.

-- North End Co-operative Market was awarded a $3,500 grant in support of their Fall Harvest which will increase awareness of local farmers and expand access to fresh, local food for residents.
+- North End Co-operative Market: Fall Harvest – $3,500 in support of increasing awareness of local farmers and expand access to fresh, local food for residents.

-- Ungroup Society was awarded a $1,500 grant to support its Music in We: Sunday Weekend Wind Downs program which showcases original music created by Waterbury youth.
+- Ungroup Society: Music in We: Sunday Weekend Wind Downs – $1,500 to support this program which showcases original music created by Waterbury youth.

-In addition, the Circle will also award $2,600 in college tuition assistance to the top five African American Waterbury Public High School graduates of 2025, through the In Search of Excellence Scholarship fund.
+- In Search of Excellence Scholarship Fund – $2,600 for college tuition assistance to the top five African American Waterbury Public High School graduates of 2025.

 Whittemore Travel Scholarship Fund for Youth